adam-james-v/svg-clj/readme.md

 # svg-clj

-A simple DSL for SVG in Clojure/Clojurescript.
+A helper library for creating SVGs in Clojure/Clojurescript.

 This is currently a work in progress.
 Until a stable release is provided, this library is considered to be in a 'prototype' state.
 Breaking changes are possible until a proper release is achieved.